 Jinja, Uganda overlooks Lake Victoria, one of the largest lakes in the world.
 The White Nile flows north from the lake towards Egypt.
 Owen Falls Dam blocks the river below which are the Owen Falls.
 On and around the river you can; white water raft, canoe, horse ride, bungee jump, jet boat, quad bike and help with local community projects.

 You can do both day and night game drives into the park.
-Leopards can sometimes be spotted on the night drives as the park has one of the highest concentrations of them in Africa.
-The road up to the park is dirt and the park is part of vast swamp system, so from January up to March as the road can be flooded we can’t get in until the water recedes.
+Leopards can sometimes be spotted on the night drives as the park, which has one of the highest concentrations of leopards in Africa.
+The road up to the park is dirt and the park is part of vast swamp system, so from January up to March as the road can be flooded, then it is possible that we can’t get in until the water recedes.

 Zimbabwe & Zambia – Victoria Falls

-The Zambezi River drops 100 metres over a mile wide chasm creating one of the most incredible natural wonders of the world.
-When the river is in full flow, the water roars and sends a cloud of spray 500 metres into the air.
+The Zambezi River drops 100 metres over a mile wide chasm, creating one of the most incredible natural wonders of the world, which seems like smoke from a distance.
+When the river is in full flow, the water roars, sending a cloud of spray 500 metres into the air.
 Victoria Falls is on the border of Zimbabwe (Victoria Town) and Zambia (Livingstone).
 Adventure activities here are; bungee jumping, white water rafting, game-viewing on horseback, canoeing, light aircraft or helicopter flights over the falls and the sunset cruise on the Zambezi, walk with lion cubs.